 Maria breaks into sobs when she learns Manolo has died.

 Happens to Mater in Cars 2 after he discovers that everyone else views him as a clueless ditz, good only at distracting others while real heroes get things done.

 Danny from Cats Don't Dance: He arrives to Hollywood with big dreams and is met with nothing but scorn and cynicism from every other character.
 He doesn't break, he instead rallies the other animal actors until he rekindles their own dreams.

-The normally cheerful and adorable little she-squirrel in The Sword in the Stone is tragically left heartbroken and in tears when Wart is turned back from a squirrel into his human form.
+The normally cheerful and adorable little she-squirrel in The Sword in the Stone is tragically left heartbroken and in tears when Arthur is turned back from a squirrel into his human form.

 James and Hilda Bloggs of When the Wind Blows are a nice retired British couple who could be your grandparents.
 They really don't understand the implications of surviving World War III, so we're going to see them die of radiation poisoning, still believing that the Government will collect them.